 And there you have it!
 My complete guide to the lovely Vinh Long, Vietnam.
 Now I’m on a kick of wanting to visit all the cities and towns in the Mekong Delta, so wish me luck!

 for more on vietnam

 I’ve been really loving getting to know Vietnam more and more while being here!
 I first visited for two weeks in 2016 and went from Ho Chi Minh City to Hoi An and the Marble Mountains in Da Nang to Halong Bay and finally Hanoi.
-Since accidentally moving here, I’ve gotten to know Saigon a lot better and have even visited new places like Phong Nha and Sapa.
+Since accidentally moving here, I’ve gotten to know Saigon a lot better, specifically District 1 and District 5, and have even visited new places like Phong Nha, Sapa, and Mu Cang Chai.
 Click those links for more of my posts on this beautiful country.